SimonCropp/MarkdownSnippets/readme.md

 ### Mark resulting files as read only

-To mark the resulting documents files as read only use `-r` or `--readonly`.
+To mark the resulting documents files as read only use `-r` or `--read-only`.

 This can be helpful in preventing incorrectly editing the documents file instead of the `.source.` file conventions.